jhanditye/LandingPage/README.md

 # Frontend Mentor - Manage landing page

 Hey, welcome to this repo.
 This is a solution to the Manage landing page challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/manage-landing-page-SLXqC6P5).
+Around this time, after visting the Apple website,  I had been curious as to how to make a websites look nice, approachable and user friendly.
+This project is an attempt to explore some of the ideas in web development.

+## Focus
+The main focus of this particualr project is teh mobile-first perspective of web development.
+This perspective inclines developers to create applications and websites on mobile first since most people are opening website pages and apps on their phone.

 ## Table of contents